 - I continue to be interested in the topic of waste and the environment.
 Broadening my fieldwork base while maintaining a focus on the Arabic speaking countries of the Middle East and North Africa, I have begun some work in Tunisia.

 - I have been conducting fieldwork on extrajudicial reconciliation ceremonies in criminal cases in Egypt.

 - I have begun a new project on tobacco consumption, the ambition of which is to expand our understanding of new/emergent patterns of smoking in Egypt and the Middle East.

 "Knowledge Transfer" and "Impact" Activities

-I am also contracted from time to time for academic translations of articles or books, of which the most notable is François Laplantine's Le social et le sensible, introduction à une antrhopologie modale, appearing in 2015 in a series on Sensory Studies edited by David Howes (Concordia) and published by Bloomsbury.
+I am an occasional translator of academic articles or books from French to English.
+Most notable of these is François Laplantine's Le social et le sensible, introduction à une antrhopologie modale, published in a series on Sensory Studies edited by David Howes (Concordia).